 Donovan, on service with the U.S. Navy in the Gulf of Mexico, had respectfully declined the invitation, so Levi was attending on both of their behalfs.
 Levi's wife, Melissa, stood about ten feet away, sipping from a glass of wine, a smile on her face.
 He stared a bit at her, entranced by the way her smile crinkled up the corners of her eyes.
-She was beautiful, no doubt.
+She was beautiful when she smiled.

-Turning his attention back to the guests-of-honour, Levi saw Derek clap his hands, and Audrey rapping on a wine glass with a spoon.
+Turning his attention back to the guests-of-honour, Levi saw Derek clap his hands, and Audrey rap lightly on a wine glass with a spoon.